 Action 2.3.1.
-Establish standard utilization management and care management processes and policies applicable to referrals to specialty care and hospitals
+By June 2009, establish standard utilization management and care management processes and policies applicable to referrals to specialty care and hospitals

 CDCR does not have standardized processes or policies for referral of patient-inmates to specialty care providers or hospitals.
 The result is inconsistent access to specialty care and hospitals that varies from institution to institution.